-She is currently completing a book on the global exit from the Cold War over the period 1989-1992, which is scheduled to be
+She is currently completing a book on the global exit from the Cold War over the period 1989-1992, which is scheduled to be released in 2019.
+Professor Spohr studied at the University of

 East Anglia, Sciences Po Paris, and Cambridge University where she gained her PhD in History and was then a post-doctoral fellow.
 She also worked for a year as a Research Fellow in the Secretary General's Private Office at NATO headquarters in Brussels.